branchnetconsulting/nsm_event_graph/README.md

         nsm_event_graph.csv.sed.post
         (only done if this config file exists)

-Feed the final 5-tuple to afterflow to form a DOT file according to the specifications in the afterglow prop file
+Feed the final 5-tuple to afterflow to form a dot file according to the specifications in the afterglow prop file
         nsm_event_graph.prop

 Use sed to transform the dot file to have a proper title, data-specific customizations such as subnet-specific node shapes, and other general graph tweaks to optimize layout.
         nsm_event_graph.dot.sed

-Feed the updated DOT file into Graphviz (neato) to make a gif file
+Feed the updated dot file into Graphviz (neato) to make a gif file